OSUACM/Weekly_Events/README.md

 Weekly Events
 ===

-This repository contains slides / outline documents of OSU ACM Club.
+This repository contains slides / outline documents of ACM Club (ACM at Ohio State).

 Table of Contents
 ---